 Beware phishy links asking for your password

-Reputable search engines doesn't mean reputable sites
+Reputable search engines won't necessarily return reputable sites

 Shred everything and protect bank details